dannytoomey/covid-vaccine-timeline/README.md

 This is an [orderly](https://github.com/vimc/orderly) project.
 The directories are:

-`src`: tasks used to generate the reports

-`vignettes`: guidance on running the tasks
+`archive`: Includes outputs of the analysis scripts generated on 4/28/23.
+This is included so that re-generation of the preprint can be preformed without re-generating the models.

 `data`: Contains the following data:
 -   `excess_mortality`: Fitted *nimue* models and pre-generated simulations, along with vaccine allocation information, for the fits to excess mortality.